Centigrade/Armadillo/README.md

 💡 It started with a crazy idea... due to Corona, we were all working in our home offices, joining remote only.

 🎊 And it worked fabulously.
-We saw: #digital work can literally be done from anywhere. #RemoteFirst is the new way of working!
+We saw: digital work can literally be done from anywhere.
+Remote-first is the new way of working!

-🤔 So why - during summer time - shouldn't we be working together #outdoor?
+🤔 So why - during summer time - shouldn't we be working together outdoors?
 Because of disturbing screen reflections, challenging weather conditions or limited privacy?
 No!
 This might be challenging - but definitely doable.

 💪 So - we as UX professional sat together and re-invented the way of working remotely.
 Together.
 Anywhere.